 - 1. Park the vehicle on a level surface and apply the parking brake. - 2.
-Start the engine and let it idle until it reaches operating temperature.
+Start the engine and let it idle until it reaches operating temperature, then turn it off. - 3.
+Remove the oil filler (A) cap by turning it counterclockwise. - Place a large drain pan under the drain plug B.